-In 2018, Steve Thomson (Lead UX and Digital Designer) and Elaine Smith (Head of Digital Product) were approaching a full website redesign on dunelondon.com.
-Having worked with Contentsquare for more than a year already, they knew the kind of insight offered would be valuable not just for them, but for others in different teams — such as the designers and the performance marketing team.
+Steve Thomson, Lead UX and Digital Designer, and Elaine Smith, Head of Digital Product, were approaching a full website redesign on dunelondon.com.
+Having worked with Contentsquare for more than a year already, they knew the kind of behavioral insights offered would be valuable for many different teams, including designers and the performance marketing team.

-Steve and Elaine wanted to get a solid understanding of the site’s current experience, to better understand how to improve.
-Working with Contentsquare, alongside an agency, they began by giving the site a comprehensive audit.
+Steve and Elaine wanted to get a solid understanding of the site’s current experience to better understand how to improve.
+They began by giving the site a comprehensive audit.

 One, in terms of wanting us to succeed, and two, to help us action the insights that Contentsquare is exposing to us, we’ve always had a really strong dialogue with both the customer success managers or the technical team.
 It’s been very successful."